IRT-Open-Source/xcf/README.md

 ### /xslt/reportview/reportview.xsl
-This XSLT transforms the SVRL result of XCF into a custom XML representation which is as "View Model" by other components (e.g. the XCF web app).
+This XSLT transforms the SVRL result of XCF into a custom XML representation which acts as "View Model" for other components (e.g. the XCF web app).

 The result needs to be valid against the `reportview.xsd`.